carlosouro/using-stubs/README.md

 using.anObject           //matches any object (not null) using.aFunction          //matches any function using.typeOf(type)       //tests typeOf(parameter)===type
-using.instanceOf(Class)  //tests instanceOf(parameter)===Class
-using.something          //matches !==undefined
+using.instanceOf(Class)  //tests parameter instanceOf Class using.something          //matches parameter!==undefined
-using.anything           //matches any param as long as it is set (even undefined)
+using.anything           //matches any param as long as it is set in the argument list (even undefined)

 using.anObjectLike(obj, [boolean strict])  //deep compare to given object
                          //strict - defaults to non-strict (==) comparison (false)

-using.everything         //special matcher - all arguments from this point onward will be matched, even if none is set
+using.everything         //special matcher - all arguments from this point onward
+                         //will be matched, even if not set in the argument list.
-                         //eg. foo("a", Match.everything) will match foo("a"), foo("a", "one"), foo("a", 1, 2, 3, 4, 5, 6);
+                         //Eg. foo("a", Match.everything) will match foo("a"), foo("a", "one")
+                         //or even foo("a", 1, 2, 3, 4, 5, 6);
 ```